 Common yarrow has a large number of additional common names, including milfoil, thousandleaf, soldier’s woundwort, bloodwort, nose bleed, devil’s nettle, sanguinary, old-man’s-pepper and stenchgrass.

 'Paprika' is a spreading, mat-forming common yarrow cultivar which is noted for its deeply-dissected, fern-like, aromatic, medium green foliage and its tiny, long-lasting, dusty-red flowers with yellow centers which appear in dense, flattened, compound corymbs (to 2-3" across) throughout the summer on stems typically rising 1.5-2' tall.
 Initial flower color fades, sometimes rather quickly, to light pink, creamy yellow and brown.
 Foliage has a strong, somewhat spicy aroma which persists when used in dried arrangements.
 Although many authorities list 'Paprika' as one of the Galaxy Hybrids (A. millefolium x A. 'Taygetea'), The Royal Horticultural Society Index of Garden Plants and the American Horticultural Society A to Z Encyclopedia of Garden Plants both consider it to be a cultivar of A. millefolium.
 Achillea millefolium and its cultivars have a more spreading habit than some of the taller, clump-forming yarrows such as A. filipendulina.

 Stem rot, powdery mildew and rust are occasional disease problems.
-'Paprika' tends to sprawl and lodge easily and, if not cut back, can form a tangled mat of stems and foliage by mid to late summer.
-Strong summer rain storms with high winds can also flatten exposed plantings.
+Plant stems are weak and lodge easily.
+If grown ornamentally, plants can develop into a tangled mass of stems and foliage by mid to late summer if not cut back.
+Strong summer rain storms with high winds can easily flatten exposed plantings.
 May spread somewhat aggressively.